Ms Femke Nijsse

 Telephone: 01392 727033

 Extension: (Streatham) 7033

-I'm a first-year PhD researcher in mathematics in the Exeter Climate Systems group.
+I'm a second-year PhD researcher in mathematics in the Exeter Climate Systems group.
 My PhD is into finding a theoretical basis for emergent constraints and improving the (statistical) techniques used for them.

 Emergent constraints are emergent relationships that appear when you have a group of different climate models (an ensemble) in which a mostly linear relationship appears between a variable of past climate and a variable of future climate.
 Using measurements of the first allows us to exploit this relationship and get a better estimate of our future climate.
 A theoretical basis is needed to prevent data mining of linear relationships.